-Guests generally arrive around 4pm on Sunday and relax with refreshments while having a chat with John.
-Between then and dinner it is time to relax or join the optional camera surgery which takes guests through the various menus on their cameras, ensuring that they are set up to give the best possible results.
-At the same time John can provide a sensor check to ensure sensors are clean, cleaning any if required.
+Our guests generally arrive at around 4.00pm on Sunday and relax with refreshments while having a chat with John.
+Between then and dinner guests can either rest and unwind, or join John's optional camera surgery which goes through their various camera menus and ensures they are set for optimum results.
+During the surgery, John can also provide a sensor check and clean if required.

-The first of Gail’s legendary four course dinners is served at 7pm after which guests retire to the lecture room where John gives an introduction talk about LPH and shows some typical images of the area.
-This chat will give you a good idea of the type images you will get on your photography course.
+The first of Debs' legendary three course dinners is served at 7.00pm, after which guests retire to the lecture room for John's introduction talk about Lakeland Photographic Holidays and a showcase of typical images of the area.
+The introduction talk provides a great overview of the kind of images that can be achieved on our workshops.

-On subsequent evenings, after dinner, guests get a chance to show up to 10 of the images they took that day to the rest of the group.
-John is on hand to offer a helpful insight into what has worked well and what could have been changed to improve the image.
+After dinner on subsequent evenings, guests have the opportunity to show the rest of the group up to ten of the images they have taken that day, with John on hand to offer a helpful insight into what has worked well and what could have been changed to improve the image.

-On six-night, five-day courses John accompanies guests on Monday, Wednesday and Friday, walking up to 4 miles (although often shorter) from 10am till 5pm, coaching photography in the field.
-Guests get to explore the area by themselves on Tuesday and Thursday, going to locations that we recommend or places they select.
+On six night/five day courses, John accompanies guests and coaches photography from the field on the Monday, Wednesday and Friday, walking up to four miles (although often shorter) from 10.00am until 5.00pm.
+Guests get to explore the area by themselves on Tuesdays and Thursdays, heading to locations that we recommend or places they select personally.

-Johns teaching style and the workshop format make Lakeland Photographic Holidays workshops suitable for all levels from beginners to experienced photographers.
-Having a mixture of experience levels allows the less experienced photographers the opportunity to watch and benefit from those with more experience.
-At the same time those new to photography are unencumbered and can see things in a different way casting new light on the subject for more seasoned photographers.
+John's teaching style and our workshop formats to make them suitable for all levels, from complete beginners to experienced photographers.
+Having a range of abilities allows novice photographers the opportunity to observe and learn from those with more experience, while seasoned photographers can find inspiration from beginners, who are unencumbered and can cast new light on a subject.

-John is well versed in all the technical aspects of photography, and has intimate knowledge of almost every camera on the market, but he firmly believes that the most important tool a photographer has is their eyes.
-He goes to great lengths to develop each photographer's individual style and to encourage them to use their eyes carefully in composing their photographs.
+John is well versed in all the technical aspects of photography, and has an intimate knowledge of almost every camera on the market, but he firmly believes that the most important tool a photographer has is their eyes.
+He goes to great lengths to develop each photographer's individual style and flair and to encourage them to use their eyes carefully in composing their images.